IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The way accessories boost percent damage taken on enemies has been changed, it now additive of the original damage rather than a stacking multiplier

 -Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets, allowing the 1st phase to be farmed and the player to get Souls of Bytes without having to face the 2nd phase right after

+-It is now possible to jump to floors in the Deeper Dungeons you have cleared via the new Deeper Dungeons Config (since this update sadly)

 -The Strange Portal has been given a head and can now be manually moved into different houses